platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ## Importing data

-The easiest way to load data into a database is to pipe an SQL dump through the `platform sql` command, like so:
+To load data into a database, pipe an SQL dump through the `platform sql` command, like so:

 ```bash
 platform sql < my_database_backup.sql